 Step One: The Image (Entry Point)

 Most of the time, unless someone finds you on google, the entry point to your blog is visual.
-This mean it’s a Facebook post, a Pinterest pin, a instagram post, a twitter post, or something along the social media lines.
+This means it’s a Facebook post, a Pinterest pin, an Instagram post, a Twitter post, or something along the social media lines.

 Even ads via Facebook or Pinterest are again– visual.

 If your design doesn’t stop them, you won’t get the click

 It’s honestly as simple as that.
 The world is becoming so visual and long gone are the days of writing a blog post and putting it out to the world with an ugly pin and a catchy title.